XDean/Share/doc/git/git-for-rd/2-Basics.md

 *Note that in actual developing work flow, we should do merge on server(Bitbucket).
 This content is in next chapter.*

-### Conflict

 ## Remote

 Suppose you are another developer.
-You local repository is still have old commits.
+You are going to fix `GIT-6`, but your local repository is still have old commits.

 ![command-remote-1](images/command-remote-1.png)